MRD & ctDNA Markers

 Minimal residual disease (MRD) testing

-Testing for minimal residual disease (MRD) is routine in paediatric leukaemia and Cergentis supports multiple leading paediatric hospitals in personalised MRD test development.
+Testing for minimal residual disease (MRD) is routine in paediatric leukemia and Cergentis supports multiple leading pediatric hospitals in personalized MRD test development.

-For reasons sketched above, breakpoint sequences of driving rearrangements are also ideal targets for personalised ctDNA testing with PCR.
+For reasons outlined above, breakpoint sequences of driving rearrangements are also ideal targets for personalized ctDNA testing with PCR.

 For example, TMPRSS2-ERG fusions are found in approximately 50% of prostate cancers.
 There is currently no targeted therapy available, and fusion detection is therefore less relevant for diagnostics.
 However, since TMPRSS2-ERG fusions are known to be cancer-driving, clonal events, using TLA for detection of the breakpoint sequences at nucleotide resolution creates ideal markers for sensitive ctDNA testing with PCR.

-Cancers caused by viruses, such as cervical cancers, frequently have unique integration sites of the virus into the host genome, and breakpoints of these integration sites can serve as monitoring markers.
+Cancers caused by viruses, such as cervical cancers, frequently have unique viral integration sites in the host genome, and breakpoints of these integration sites can serve as monitoring markers.

-Other cancers with recurrent SVs, such as colorectal cancer, may benefit from this strategy as well.
+Other cancers with recurrent SVs, such as colorectal cancer, may also benefit from this strategy.